customWin/cIPacks/packs/README.md

 ## Steps
 1. Fork this repo
 2. Upload your file in this folder
-3. Add this to the `cIPackStore.json` file:
+3. Add this to the `cIPackStore.json` file in the root directory:
 ```json
 ,{
    "name": "My cool pack",